ncss/flask-template/README.md

-# NCSS Flask Template

-This is the Flask template for the NCSS web stream.
+Chatbot API for the NCSS Melbourne Stream.
-To create a new codesandbox from this template, [click here](https://codesandbox.io/p/devbox/github/ncss/flask-template)